 HRV biofeedback

-- The baroreflex is a mechanism of the autonomic nervous system that helps maintain stable blood pressure; it operates through receptors located in the arteries (called baroreceptors) that detect changes in pressure and send signals to the brain to adjust heart rate and blood vessel diameter, thus promoting cardiovascular balance.
+- The baroreflex is a mechanism of the autonomic nervous system that helps maintain stable blood pressure, it operates through receptors located in the arteries (called baroreceptors) that detect changes in pressure and send signals to the brain to adjust heart rate and the diameter of blood vessels, thus promoting cardiovascular balance.

-- Meanwhile, respiratory sinus arrhythmia (ARS) is a rhythmic fluctuation of heart rate that accompanies breathing, with inhalation increasing the heart rate and exhalation decreasing it (Khazan, 2013; Lehrer & Gevirtz, 2014).
+- Meanwhile, respiratory sinus arrhythmia (RSA) is a rhythmic fluctuation of the heart rate (HR) that accompanies breathing, with inhalation HR rises and with exhalation it falls (Khazan, 2013; Lehrer & Gevirtz, 2014).

-To train HRV with this technique, it is necessary to monitor pulse and breathing at the same time, and the variations in the signals of these physiological functions are displayed on a computer screen; the person receiving the training uses the information provided by the computer to regulate these functions by modulating their breathing.
+To achieve HRV training with this technique, it is necessary to monitor pulse and breathing at the same time and the variations in these signals are displayed on a computer screen; the person receiving training uses the information from the computer to regulate these functions by modulating their breathing.

 Sessions and personalization of HRV

-To personalize the treatment, in the first session heart rate variability (VFC) is measured and the person’s optimal breathing rate is identified.
-For this, two electrodes are placed: a photoplethysmograph on the index finger of the left hand to monitor pulse, and an electrode around the diaphragm to record breathing.
+To personalize the treatment, in the first session HRV is determined and the person’s optimal breathing rate is identified.
+For this, two electrodes are placed, a photoplethysmograph on the index finger of the left hand to monitor pulse, and an electrode around the diaphragm to record breathing.

 Subsequently, to identify the optimal breathing rate, the person is asked to breathe at different rhythms (6.5, 6, 5.5, 5 and 4.5 breaths per minute), for a couple of minutes each.
 With this information, the breathing rate that produces the greatest increase in HRV is identified, which indicates a better activation of the parasympathetic nervous system and a greater capacity for autonomic regulation.
 For the following sessions, the person learns to breathe at their optimal breathing rate, which will synchronize with their heart rate (Eddie et al., 2015; Moss, 2004; Theodore et al., 2002).